Timothy Fuller in July 1801 was about to graduate from Harvard, an event, he wrote, that “ushers me with my classmates into the great world.”

 Fuller would do well in the great world.
 He would prosper in his legal practice, win elected office and become a member of the U.S. House of Representatives.
-In 1809 he would marry Margaret Crane and together they would have children, including Margaret Fuller, who became a well-known Transcendentalist writer and feminist; Arthur Buckminster Fuller, who became a Unitarian minister.
-His descendants would include the inventor Buckminster Fuller and former U.S Treasury Secretary Timothy Geithner.
+In 1809 he would marry Margaret Crane and together they would have eight children, including Margaret Fuller, a well-known Transcendentalist writer, and Arthur Buckminster Fuller, a Unitarian minister.
+His descendants would include the inventor Buckminster Fuller and former U.S. Treasury Secretary Timothy Geithner.

 His diary offers a vivid picture of the life of a Harvard student at the turn of the 19th century.
 He describes his tutors, his coffee club, his fear of the yellow fever, his social visits and his views on politics.